Ranraki Sabrah Il’labor Sun Ray

 Champion of Iztan, First Paladin of A'quilah

-But just before its fall, Sabrah Ranraki the Golden, High Captain of the Rangers of Iztan, stood upon the high walls of the citadel and gazed out at the Hartian-Draechi horde gathered at her doorstep and all about her great city.
-High-walled Khad Zhere was laid out on the top of the Dagor Hallwah a gangantuan promontory overlooking the dark southern sea.
-Over five thousand strong, the besieging army of fifty thousand northern warriors far outnumbered the elven hundred defenders inside Khad Zhere.
-Many warriors in the citadel had been wounded.
-But most in the citadel were not warriors at all, so Ranraki sent her last ships south weeks ago before the siege began, back to Iztan, requesting that a larger fleet be sent to take all her remaining people home.
+But just before its fall, Sabrah Ranraki the Golden, Captain of the Paladins of Iztan, stood upon its high walls and gazed out at the Hartian-Draechi hord gathered about the great citadel.
+High-walled Khad Zhere was laid out on the top of the Dagor Hallwah a gangantuan promontory overlooking the dark southern sea; it was secure, but the besieging army of fifty thousand northern warriors far outnumbered the one hundred and eleven defenders inside.
+And many warriors in the citadel had been wounded, most were not warriors at all, so Ranraki had sent the last of her ships back to Iztan, requesting that a larger fleet be sent to take all her remaining people to safe refuge.

 Weeks passed.
-The High Captain told the Paladin Zhata to keep a constant eye on the sea's horizon for the lateen sails of Iztan while she walked the ramparts trying to keep her warrior's’ morale high.
-But in the night, the Hartian troops would light enormous bonfires outside the main gate just yards beyond bowshot.
-And they would blow strange sounding trumpets until the sun came up.
-People grew restless in Khad Zhere as sleep became a distant memory; some even resorted to pouring hot wax in their ears to try and keep the noise out.
-The soldiers’ morale began to fade and Ranraki knew something had to be done.
+The High Captain told the Paladin Zhata to keep a constant eye on the sea's horizon for the lateen sails of Iztan while she walked the ramparts always seeking to keep her warrior's’ morale high.
+But in the night, the troops of northerners would light enormous bonfires outside the main gate just yards beyond bowshot, and they would blow strange sounding trumpets until the sun came up.
+People grew restless in Khad Zhere and sleep became a distant memory for many; some resorted to pouring hot wax into their ears to keep noise out.
+Even the paladin's’ morale began to fade.

 But weeks turned to months as winter set in.
 Most of the wounded and elderly of Khad Zhere didn’t make it far into the season.
-Every third person dropped from cold, famine or disease.
-Ranraki kept herself occupied by sending out her prized eagle, Aethir, out to hunt and though Aethir kept her people fed, she could not keep them from being hungry.
-The large red and gold feathered bird was a gift from her family on her tenth birthday and she raised it from an egg to be a swift scout and loyal companion.
-It was one of the few things she had to remind her of the warm lands of her home in Iztan.
-Every day she would watch the sea’s horizon, waiting for the sails that would take them home.
+Every third person dropped from cold, famine and disease.
+Ranraki sent her prized eagle, Aethir, out to hunt and though Aethir kept her people fed, she could not keep them from being hungry.
+The large red and gold feathered bird was a gift from her family on her tenth birthday and she had raised it from hatching to be a swift scout and loyal companion.
+It was one of the few things she had to remind her of the warm lands of her home in Iztan, but every day Zhata would report nothing from the sea’s horizon, no sails spotted that might take them home.

-The earth below the main gate shook and looked like liquid.
+The earth below the main gate shook and took on the appearance of liquid.
 And into that soup the mighty walls of Khad Zhere crumbled in fire and soot!
 The high gate fell forward sending a plume of ash and debris rocketing into the air.
-And from the plume one hundred rangers rode forth from the city and straight into the heart of their besieging army.
+And from the plume one hundred paladins rode forth from the city and straight into the heart of their besieging army.

 Less than half of Grisla's folk survived the tide.
 So many were lost.
 Those who managed to make it to shore ran to the eastern woodlands, yet one paladin tarried a moment at the edge of the forest and watched the battle from afar.
-She saw the golden figure of High Captain Ranraki charge through the ranks on Kedteer, Aethir soaring above her, straight towards the Hartian commander.
-When she reached the commander, atop his horse, she pierced his chest with her lance and sent him to the ground.
-It took the largest Druid Grisla had ever seen to stop Ranraki in her onslaught.
-The huge dreowu must have been a heathen ally of supernatural strength for when Ranraki stabbed out his eye, but the massive hulk snapped the lance in half, wrestled with her lion and knocked them both to the ground.
-A mob descended on her in fury and she disappeared from the Kefi's view.
+This was Kefi, and he saw the golden figure of High Captain Ranraki charge through the ranks on Kedteer, Aethir soaring above her, riding straight toward a northern commander.
+When she reached the commander atop his horse, she pierced his chest with her lance and sent him to the ground.
+It took the largest barbarian the Paladin had ever seen to stop Ranraki in her onslaught.
+The huge dreowu must have been a heathen ally of supernatural strength for when Ranraki stabbed out his eye, the massive hulk snapped the shaft from his socket and wrestled both rider and lion to the ground.
+A mob then descended on the High Capatin in fury and she disappeared from the Kefi's view.
 The majestic Aethir dove at the dreowu one last time before climbing back into to sky and vanishing, free now that her master was gone.
 Kefi knew his High Captain had perished.
 He turned away and fled after his people into the night.

 Forsaken by an Empire that had forced them to fight in a foreign land, the remaining people of Khad Zhere made their may through many perilous places and peoples before reaching the sanctuary of the Northern Islands where many of their Iztani kinspeople remained.
-Rejecting the Empire that had abandoned them, Grisla's people took up new leadership and formed a House of the Realm under the name of A’quilah, from the vision of Grisla's of Qui'leth the Plumed - resembling the soaring eagle of Sabrah Ranraki Il’Labor.
-Though only eight rangers had survived the battle of Khad Zhere, these last Rangers of Iztan reformed themselves as Paladins of justice under the guidance of Grisla’s wisdom.
-The Paladins of A'quilah swore an oath to uphold the values The High Captain had once showed them that had given them all life.
+Rejecting the Empire that had abandoned them, Grisla's people took up new leadership and formed a House of the Realm under the name of A’quilah, from Grisla's vision of Qui'leth the Plumed: a being like the soaring eagle of Sabrah Ranraki Il’Labor.
+Though only thirteen paladins had survived the retreat from Khad Zhere, they reformed in A'quilah-Aden as the Paladins of Justice under the guidance of Grisla’s wisdom.